alphaql/getIP/README.md

 Execution:
 ==========
-Open the .bat and you can obtain:
+Execute the .bat and you can obtain:

 * **Private IP**.
 * **Public IP:** Be careful because the command show a response not authoritative (appears two ips).